NeXTLinux/nextlinux-engine/docs/content/docs/install/upgrade/_index.md

 5. Review the latest docker-compose.yaml and merge any edits/changes from your original docker-compose.yaml.backup to the latest docker-compose.yaml

-6. Restart the Anchore Engine containers
+6. Restart the Nextlinux Engine containers

 ```
 # docker-compose up -d